Irish whiskey and Irish cream to get special status in China

 The European Council approved the Agreement on the Protection of Geographical Indications between the EU and China on Monday.

-A geographical indication is a distinctive sign used to identify a product with quality, reputation or other characteristics relate to its geographical origin.
-The agreement will see over 100 EU geographical indication granted a high level of protection on the Chinese market.
+A geographical indication is a distinctive sign used to identify a product with quality, reputation or other characteristics that relate to its geographical origin.
+The agreement will see more than 100 EU geographical indication granted a high level of protection on the Chinese market.

 Likewise the agreement will also see 100 Chinese geographical indications, including Wuyuan Green Tea and Panjin Rice, protected in the EU.